Music Software Installers Comparison

 Minimal Audio

-The downloads are pkg files whose version numbers are listed on the downloads page, but you have to rename them if you like keeping the old version for any reason, such as for an older machine.
+The downloads are pkg files whose version numbers are listed on the downloads page, but you have to rename them if you like keeping the old version.

 Moog